 Ethical Purchasing Policy

-The purpose of the policy is to promote good labour and environmental standards in the supply chain of goods and services to our clients and protect Sir Jacob Behrens & Sons Ltd reputation.
-It is based largely on the following principles with advice on how to put them into practice:
+- The purpose of the policy is to promote good labour and environmental standards in the supply chain of goods and services to our clients and protect Sir Jacob Behrens & Sons Ltd reputation.

 Working conditions are safe